Software and Systems Modeling

 - Rigorous model-based analysis

-- Model composition and transformation
+- Model composition, refinement and transformation

 - Metamodeling techniques

-- Measuring quality of models
+- Measuring quality of models and languages

 - Ontological approaches to model engineering